sophia-clover/remote-pay-cloud/README.md

 View our [documentation](https://rawgit.com/clover/remote-pay-cloud/master/src/main/webapp/docs/index.html) to see the details of the JS SDK protocol for showing order details, starting a transaction, and getting a payment response back from the Clover device.

+##Disclaimer

+This is a beta release and will not be supported long term.
+There may be breaking changes in the general release, which is coming soon.